Why supplements and a magnesium diet as a safe AFIB treatment for irregular heart beat?

 2. Magnesium malate has been found to help with deep muscular pain, fatigue, anxiety and depression.

-3. Magnesium orotate has been studied in Russia since the 1970’s and has been shown to especially help with coronary artery disease, and has been clinically shown to:
+3. Magnesium orotate has been studied since the 1970’s and has been shown to especially help with coronary artery disease to:

 Adding a magnesium supplement, regardless of the type, is going to help as an AFIB treatment.
 But here's how the different types can give an additional benefit: